System 80 (and TRS-80 Model 1) Emulators

 The System 80 was a clone of the TRS-80 Model 1 so TRS-80 emulators can be used to experience the machine.
 A comprehensive list of emulators can be found at www.trs-80.com.

 The first emulator I used was Jeff Vavasour's Model 1 emulator for MS-DOS, which I helped beta-test way back in 1991 (more about this can be found amongst the stories here).
 However the two I would recommend today are TRS32 by Matthew Reed or TRS80gp by George Phillips.
 If you don't have one of these emulators already, download them from the links and relive those memories.

-TRSgp, the most recent of the two, comes with default built-in boot disks (which can be changed) and Model 1 ROM.
+TRSgp, the most recent of the two, comes with default built-in boot disks (which can be changed) and Model 1 ROM (which can also be changed).
 TRS32 needs you to supply the ROM and includes emulation of the Exatron Stringy Floppy (Both ROMs are in this zip).

 System 80/Video Genie 1/PMC-80/HT-1080 Emulators

 Although the System 80 was an almost perfect clone of the TRS-80 Model 1, there were minor hardware and ROM differences.
 Some emulators exist which have been written specifically to emulate a cassette or disk-based System-80 Mk1 (Blue Label)/Video Genie 1.
 Users can experience the "Video Cut" and "Page" screen modes particular to this model.